lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 </figure>
 </div>

-After reading ["An Introduction to Programming in Emacs Lisp"](https://www.gnu.org/software/emacs/manual/eintr.html) almost entirely, i have decided to write a summary for myself and share it, since it could help others in the same situation: people with some programming background who wants a brief introduction to Elisp.
+After reading ["An Introduction to Programming in Emacs Lisp"](https://www.gnu.org/software/emacs/manual/eintr.html) almost entirely, I have decided to write a summary for myself and share it, since it could help others in the same situation: people with some programming background who wants a brief introduction to Elisp.
 Some references are from the <a href="https://www.gnu.org/software/emacs/manual/html_node/elisp/">Elisp Manual</a>.

 The structure follows: